chess-tea/bread/README.md

 Like all good loaves of bread, the primary focus of this repo is on **documentation and usability**.
 This is accomplished with an extra layer of indirection.
-The library itself is not implemented in plain source code.
-Instead, it is generated from a "schema" that contains configuration information about implementation, documentation, and other metadata.
+The library itself is not implemented in plain source code; instead, it is generated from a "schema" that contains configuration information about implementation, documentation, and other metadata.
 This makes writing the implementations more painful, but gives us many nice things:

 - Docs are way better, can be enforced, and easily updated.
   - Relationships between functions can be defined in meta data and easily included in all doc-blocks.
-  - Module names and functions names can be verified.
+  - Module and function names can be verified.
   - Data structures that "inherit" functions can use the concrete module name in docs instead of them being generalized.
-  - Can have multiple output formats [odoc](https://github.com/ocaml/odoc, markdown, html.
+  - Can have multiple output formats [odoc](https://github.com/ocaml/odoc), markdown, html.
   - And many more!
 - Common functions can be inlined.
   - It's normal to use some convenient helpers like `Option.flatMap` when implementing data structures.
 Using these helpers cause unnecssary function calls compared to using a `switch` directly, but the latter can be very annoying to write every time.
 We can avoid the annoyance with our fancy code generation and get faster code!